Skip to content

 Consider storing large files in your scalable storage folder, which is in your project space and can be found by running the command quota.

-Folders that typically grow in size with cache or temporary files are .local and .cache.
-To find the storage used (in GB) in all subfolders in your /home/$USER and /data/$USER folders, run:
+Folders that typically grow in size with cache or temporary files are ~/.local and ~/.cache.
+To find the storage used in all subfolders in your /home/$USER folders, run:

 ls -lha